 Dalrymple Vineyard is located in the Tamar Valley at Pipers Brook, Northern Tasmania.
 Enjoy a self-guided tour through automatic gates; around the vineyard, listening at each of the four audio posts to gain insight into this special vineyard and region.
-If you enjoy Pinot Noir, Sauvignon Blanc or Chardonnay you'll love Darlymple.
-Wine tastings are by appointment only, so please make contact early and we will do our best to accommodate.
-Dalrymple Vineyards is about a 40-minute drive (46 km) from Launceston.
+If you enjoy Pinot Noir, Chardonnay or Sauvignon Blanc you'll love Darlymple.
+Wine tastings are by appointment only, so please make contact early and they will do their best to accommodate.
+Dalrymple Vineyards is about a 40-minute drive (46 kilometres) from Launceston.
 While you are visiting the region, why not see the largest lavender farm in the southern hemisphere, Bridestowe Lavender Farm, or plan a bushwalk in Mt William National Park.
 Play a round of golf at the Barnbougle Dunes Links course, one of the finest in Australia.
 At Bridport you can book a fishing charter, scenic tour or go whale and dolphin watching off the coast.

 Daming Tours provides personalized English, Cantonese and Mandarin speaking tours of Tasmania ranging from 1,2,3,4 and 5 day tours.
 You can choose to explore Cradle Mountain, Wineglass Bay, Bay of Fires, Mole Creek Caves where you will have a chance to see some of the wildlife of Tasmania or the spectacular scenery of Bridestowe Lavender estate.
 How about a round of golf at the world famous Barnbougle golf course.
 If you're into bushwalking we can take you to the unique places.
 We can help with a range of accommodation options.
 Tasmania is renowned for its clean green environment which supplies the world with the best produce let us take you to the secret spots to experience oysters, mussels and the freshest fish.
 We can take you to pick berries when in season straight from the farm.
 How about a tour to a Salmon and Alpaca farm followed by a stop at the Honey farm or the Cheese factory for a tasting of famous Tasmanian cheese.
 Launceston is an excellent choice to start your journey of Tasmania with direct flights from Sydney, Melbourne and Brisbane to Launceston airport.
 You could also finish your trip in Hobart.